kakopappa/Fine-tuning-LFM2.5-350M-on-Sharp-CV-P09FX-AC-Manual/README.md

-# Sharp CV-P09FX AC Manual Assistant
+# Sharp CV-P09FX AC Manual AI Assistant

 This notebook demonstrates fine-tuning the **LiquidAI/LFM2.5-350M** model using **Unsloth** and **QLoRA** to act as a specialized technical assistant for the Sharp CV-P09FX Portable Air Conditioner.